plone/volto/PACKAGES.md

 This bundle must work on both CommonJS and ESM environments.

-## Feature packages
+## Add-on packages

 -   `@plone/blocks`
+-   `@plone/slots`
+-   `@plone/theming`
 -   `@plone/contents`
--   `@plone/slots`

 ### Rules

-Feature packages, or add-on packages, can depend on any other package.
+Add-on or feature packages, can depend on any other package.
 You must distribute them as source code, and not transpile them.
 They must provide a default configuration registry loader as the default main entry point export.
+Unlike Volto add-ons, it is preferibly *NOT* to place the code in `src` folder.
+If the package is not being transpiled, the direct resolution must work OOTB, so the bundlers resolution is direct, as well as the TypeScript resolution.
-They must be loadable as any other add-on.
+They must be loadable as any other add-on and contain an add-on registry compatible `install`-able default export.

 ## Development utility packages